Julian-Nash/dictparse/README.md

 `request.json`.

-The `dictparser` design takes inspiration from Python's own `argparse` library, similar to the `ArgumentParser` class , taking input as a dictionary or dictionary-like object, enforcing rules, types, actions, default values and returning a `NameSpace`, with values mapped to attributes.
+The `dictparser` design takes inspiration from Python's own `argparse` library, similar to the `ArgumentParser` class , taking input as a dictionary or dictionary-like object, enforcing rules, types, applying functions, default values and returning a `NameSpace`, with values mapped to attributes.

 ### Installation